-This case landmark case related to Section 10 of Indian Evidence Act, 1872.
-Section 10 talks states- “Things said or done by conspirator in reference to common design”
+This landmark case is related to Section 10 of Indian Evidence Act, 1872.
+Section 10 talks states- “Things said or done by conspirator in reference to common design“

 Section 10 has two-fold objectives: